We understand that being a student is a lot to juggle. Student Services provides an array of support resources to help you in the following areas:

 Bachelor of Arts in Psychology, minor in Technical Communication

-Ten years of higher ed experience
+Over ten years of higher education experience

 Been a part of the Student Affairs staff at UW-Extension since 2013